 Ensuring that your loved one receives the best care possible when they need it is a concern for many people.
-If a relative has become too frail to manage to live independently but dreads the thought of going into a care home, why not explore Elder’s live-in care service in Nottinghamshire?
+If a relative has become too frail to manage to live independently but dreads the thought of going into one of the care homes in Nottingham, why not explore Elder’s live-in care service in Nottinghamshire?

 Staying safe at home

 Everyone wants to retain as much independence as possible, and with a live-in carer from Elder, your loved one can do just that.
 At the same time, you have the peace of mind that comes from knowing they have a trained, dedicated carer with them to provide the support they need in their daily life.

 Elder’s carer will move into your loved one’s home, so there is someone in the house 24-hours a day.
 Often simply knowing there is help on hand at any time can make a vulnerable older person feel much safer and happier in their home.

 Elder directly employs carers in Nottinghamshire so you do not have to be concerned about any of the administrative tasks that go along with arranging support staff.
 All Elder’s carers have comprehensive background checks and are trained in elderly care.
 When you liaise with Elder to discuss your loved one’s care requirements a comprehensive, individualised care plan will be prepared.

 Elder takes pride in matching the right carer to the person receiving the care so that they will get on well together and develop a supportive and caring relationship.
 Things like interests and personality are taken into account when choosing a carer for your relative.
 As well as providing for your loved one’s physical needs, companion care means that they also support their emotional wellbeing too.